omerxx/ecscale/README.md

 #### Creating a Lambda function step by step:

 ### Flow logic
-* Iterate over existing ECS cluster using AWS keys
+* Iterate over existing ECS clusters
 * Check a cluster's ability to scale-in based on predicted future memory reservation capacity
 * Look for empty hosts the can be scaled
 * Look for least utilized host